-Coastal Pulmonary Dr. Eisman, Dr. Hooper, Dr. Liang, Dr. Magana, Dr. Makani, Dr. Shaw, and Dr. Tran were named as Top Doctors in the 2019 edition.
+Coastal Pulmonary Dr. Eisman, Dr. Hooper, Dr. Hsing, Dr. Liang, Dr. Magana, Dr. Makani, Dr. Shaw, and Dr. Tran were named as Top Doctors in the 2019 edition.

 Dr. Ni-Cheng Liang is a mother of two, wife, sister, daughter, cancer survivor, and physician.
 Dr. Liang is the Director of Pulmonary Integrative Medicine at Coastal Pulmonary Associates affiliated with the Scripps Health Network.
 She also serves as a Voluntary Assistant Professor of Medicine appointment at the University of California San Diego School of Medicine while continuing to volunteer as a pulmonary attending for the UCSD Medical Student Free Clinic for undocumented and underserved patients.